-- b) If the operation time exceeds one hour, an error indicator will be displayed when a self-test is performed (see Self-test section of this document).
-This does not affect the normal operation of the ELT 3000, but provides an indication to the user that the battery must be replaced, in order to comply with the FAA requirements.
-To minimize battery run time, carefully plan all testing and operation verifications, so to avoid unnecessary operation of the ELT. - c) In order to minimize battery usage, it is recommended that any annually required testing be scheduled with monthly scheduled Self-Test of the ELT. - 2) Place the ELT in an RF enclosure or screen room to prevent RF emissions. - 3) For final airworthiness verification, ELT's own battery pack as the power source for these measurements should be used.
+- 1) Maximum Battery Test Time - a) The ELT 4000 firmware continually keeps track of the beacon run time.
+The beacon controller microprocessor writes the operating time information to a memory Integrated Circuit (IC) in the battery pack, keeping the information up to date.
+Per FAA regulations, an ELT battery must be replaced if the operation time is greater than one hour. - b) If the operation time exceeds one hour, an error indicator will be displayed when a self-test is performed (see self-test section of this document).
+This does not affect the normal operation of the ELT 4000, but provides an indication to the user that the battery must be replaced, in order to comply with the FAA requirements.
+To minimize battery run time, carefully plan all testing and operation verifications to avoid unnecessary operation of the ELT. - c) In order to minimize battery usage, it is recommended that any annually required testing be scheduled with monthly scheduled self-test of the ELT. - 2) Place the ELT in an RF enclosure or screen room to prevent RF emissions. - 3) For final airworthiness verification, the ELT's own battery pack should be used as the power source for these measurements.
 An alternate power source should be used where lengthy servicing, other than the performance tests, is anticipated.
 Expired battery packs should be used if the airworthiness performance of the battery pack in the system is not required.
-The battery packs are capable of at least fifty (50) hours of operation at the end of six years useful life. - 4) To prevent damage to the measurement equipment from the 5W, 406 MHz burst, install an RF attenuator (rated 50 ohm) between the ELT antenna output and the measurement equipment.
-Typical attenuation is 30 dB, 50 ohm, and rated at 5 watts for 1⁄2-second duration (see Figure 7).
+The battery packs are capable of at least fifty (50) hours of operation at the end of five years useful life. - 4) To prevent damage to the measurement equipment from the 5W, 406 MHz burst, install an RF attenuator (rated 50 ohm) between the ELT antenna output and the measurement equipment.
+Typical attenuation is 30 dB, 50 ohm, and rated at 5 watts for 1⁄2-second duration (see Figure 6).

-Figure 7 Performance Test Setup
+Figure 6 Performance Test Setup

 WARNING: Any activity that uses the beacon's own battery power will advance the internal battery usage counter.
-Activities that are in addition to scheduled self-tests should be performed with an external power source or an expired battery pack.
-It is very important to follow instructions in this manual, when, during a scheduled self-test, the beacon informs the user (with seven beeps and flashes error code) to replace the battery pack.
-Not doing so, may result in the beacon not having adequate battery pack power for at least fifty (50) hours of operation at the end of the six year useful life.
+Activities other than scheduled self-tests should be performed with an external power source or an expired battery pack.
+It is very important to follow instructions in this manual when, during a scheduled self-test, the beacon informs the user (with seven beeps and flashes error code) to replace the battery pack.
+Not doing so may result in the beacon not having adequate battery pack power for at least fifty (50) hours of operation at the end of the four years of useful battery life.

-I. 121.5 MHz Frequency Measurement and Audio Modulation Check- Items 5a and 5b
+H. 121.5 MHz Frequency Measurement and Audio Modulation Check- Items 5a and 5b

-- 1) Connect the measuring device as specified in Figure 6 Performance Test Setup. - 2) Activate the ELT by placing the control switch in the "ON" position. - 3) Wait three minutes. - 4) Perform an Audio Modulation Check (Item 5b) during the three-minute waiting period as follows: - a) Monitor 121.5 MHz on an AM receiver. - b) Listen for the downward swept tone on the receiver. - c) Measure the frequency.
-The frequency must be within the tolerance specified in Table 3 on page 25.
+- 1) Connect the measuring device as specified in Figure 6 Performance Test Setup. - 2) Activate the ELT by placing the control switch in the "ON" position. - 3) Wait three minutes.